 Lastly, adding the text-to-speech accessibility feature was crucial for supporting various reading levels and enabling quick access on-the-go.
 Since the text is science-heavy, this feature helps ensure that everyone can benefit from the information.

-• The key takeaway was managing cognitive load with tab interaction to avoid overwhelming the learner.
-A simple, user-friendly, and accessible layout helped users navigate the information easily.
 This tab interaction benefited an avid traveler who expressed, “After using this interactive tool to prepare for my trip to Africa, I’ve become more informed about Malaria and the essential preventative measures I should take to protect my health some of which I had no idea about!
 The information is made simple for an average traveler like me and now I feel more confident about being safe abroad!”